🏠 Home

 is that models mainly learn how to perform reasoning rather than learning the specific answers.
 However, in our

-because the reasoning process in these tasks requires domain knowledge that base models do not have.
-The
+probably because the reasoning process in these tasks requires domain knowledge that base models do not have;

-learning process also learns knowledge together with the reasoning patterns.
+the learning process also acquires this knowledge along with the reasoning patterns.

 - There are other criteria on the quality of the reasoning trajectories that are not easy to quantify, e.g.,

-whether the reasoning is coherent and contains hallucinated contents.
+whether the reasoning is coherent and whether it contains hallucinated content.
 In coding-related tasks, having reasoning

 processes that actually reason about program states is better than pure text-based reasoning.

-- For certain applications, after filtering out wrong answers, we will not have enough training data.
+- For certain applications, after filtering out wrong answers, we may not have enough training data.
 Here, two

-methods are useful for bringing back more training data.
-Their high-level ideas are all about prompting teacher
+methods are useful for recovering more training data.
+Their high-level idea is to prompt the teacher

-models with more context and seeing if they can give correct answers instead.
+models with more context and see if they can give correct answers.

-- Rationalization: Give the correct answers to the teacher models, ask them to reason why they are
+- Rationalization: give the correct answers to the teacher models, ask them to reason about why they are

-correct, and use the reasoning process as the reasoning data for training.
-This method is easy to
+correct, and use the reasoning process as the training data.
+This method is prone to introducing

 vulnerabilities and how humans typically analyze them.